 New Zealand is far away from all the haze and pollution.
 The air is crisp and the sky a crackling blue.
 As the sun dips beneath the endless horizon, the sky lights up with millions of stars.

-Even better, there are four seasons to admire, from the fall of leaves in autumn, to the warmth and busyness of summer.
+Even better, there are four seasons to admire, from the fall of leaves in autumn to the warmth of summer.

-New Zealanders are all about the outdoors.
-Hiking, fishing, skiing, boating, bungy, caving, off-road driving, jet boating, you name it.
+New Zealand is all about the outdoors.
+Hiking, fishing, skiing,

-Everyone speaks English, so moving will feel like a breeze.
-What’s more, practices are even seeking your foreign-language speaking skills because of the diversity of the population in the country.
+Everyone speaks English - so moving will feel like a breeze.
+What’s more, due to the ethnic diversity of the NZ population, many practices are even seeking your foreign-language speaking skills.

 With five international airports in a tiny nation, worldwide connectivity is hassle-free.

-New Zealand’s education is world class.
+New Zealand’s education is world-class.
 Apart from a strong academic focus, your child’s school will ensure their all-round development.
-Even better, school is free along with first year of university, and there is an interest free loan for university studies.
-There is a plethora of choices, from the local NCEA board, to Cambridge, IGCSE and IB.
+Even better, school is free, and there is an interest-free loan for university studies.
+There are a plethora of choices, from the local NCEA board to Cambridge, IGCSE and IB.

 Great Working Conditions

-Work as you like.
-24 hours, 28 hours, 32 hours, whatever you like.
+Work as you like in a week: 24 hours, 28 hours, 32 hours, whatever you like.
 Not many GPs even work 40 hours.
-And even better, there’s no unpaid over time!
+And even better, there’s no unpaid overtime!
 On top of this, the typical boss is very chilled out.

-Not feeling well, can’t join for the day, no problem.
-You are sick and your boss understands.
+Not feeling well, can’t come in for the day, no problem.
+You are sick, and your boss understands.

 Easy PR and Citizenship

 GP’s and other health professionals score high points and easily get permanent residence.
 And even better, being a PR is pretty much like being a citizen in New Zealand.
-If you are a Singaporean or Australian, you can even buy property in New Zealand without any restrictions.
+If you are a Singaporean or Australian, you can even buy property in New Zealand from day one without any restrictions.

 Easy fellowship for GPs

 RNZCGP promotes GP’s to undergo vocational training (though not mandatory).
-Fellowship is easy to acquire while you are working.
+The fellowship is easy to acquire while you are working.
 Clinics would happily support you in this.

 Cars fanaticism is allowed

 No matter what cuisine you fancy, New Zealand has it sorted.
-From large Asian style food courts in malls to curry places scattered throughout towns, New Zealand has it all for you.
+From large Asian style food courts in malls to curry houses scattered throughout towns, New Zealand has it all for you.